 - 1. All students have to write a thesis, representing at least 10 EC credits. - 2.
 It is not allowed to write a combined thesis.
 The first sentence of this clause does not apply to mr.drs.-students when the thesis supervisor of both study programmes give permission to write a combined thesis.
 The combined thesis of a mr.drs.-student should be a substantial combination of an economic thesis and a legal thesis. - 3.
-Students may commence writing the thesis, as referred to in paragraph 1 of this article, once they have passed the Research and Writing skills of block 1.

-- 4. The final version of the thesis should be submitted to the Examination Board ESL, including an electronic version uploaded via the Canvas website and a printed copy.
+Students may commence writing the thesis, as referred to in paragraph 1 of this article, once they have passed the Research Practical of block 1, in so far as that programme unit is part of the programme. - 4.
+The final version of the thesis should be submitted to the Examination Board ESL, including an electronic version uploaded via Canvas website and a printed copy.
 The printed copy and the electronic version of the thesis will be kept by the Examination Board ESL. - 5.
-Additional requirements for the thesis and its preparation, which the student must meet, will be established by the dean and published on ESL's website.
-In addition, the 'Minimum Requirements for Theses' is available from the study advisors and the Student Information Centre. - 6.
+Additional requirements for the thesis and its preparation will be established by the dean and published on the ESL's website.
+In addition, the 'Minimum Requirements for Theses' is available from the study advisors, the information desk and the ESL's Administrative Office. - 6.
 The thesis and the assessment thereof (in either paper or electronic form) will be saved for seven years after the assessment.